openstack/ha-guide/doc/ha-guide/source/controller-ha-rabbitmq.rst

 Production servers should run (at least) three RabbitMQ servers;
 for testing and demonstration purposes, it is possible to run only two servers.
-In this section, we congfigure two nodes, called `rabbit1` and `rabbit2`.
+In this section, we configure two nodes, called `rabbit1` and `rabbit2`.
 To build a broker, we need to ensure that all nodes have the same Erlang cookie file.